When is Stranger Things season 4 released on Netflix? Cast, plot, trailer and news

 In February 2020, TVLine‘s Michael Ausiello reported that season four could consist of 9 episodes, one more than initially planned.
 He also said that a “fan-favourite character may have his/her origin story told in one (or more) of those nine episodes.”

-This “fan-favourite” is likely to be Hopper, after David Harbour promised fans at Liverpool Comic Con in March a “big, huge reveal” about his character’s backstory in the upcoming series.
+This “fan-favourite” is likely to be Hopper, after David Harbour promised fans at Liverpool Comic Con in March a “big, huge reveal” about his character’s backstory in the upcoming season.

 Harbour added that its his “favourite thing” about Hopper that fans are yet to find out about him, but it’s related to the three boxes found by Eleven in Hopper’s attic which are labelled ‘Dad’, ‘Vietnam’ and ‘New York’.